JetBrains/godot-support/godot-editor-plugin/README.md

 Note: The plugin does not currently auto‑set Rider’s executable path or flags.
 See Plans below.

 ## Plans
-- Detect installed Rider and provide UI to choose among detected Rider installations:
+- Integrate the gdextension part of the plugin to help choose installed Rider as external editor:
   - set `text_editor/external/exec_path`

 ## License